Common Relationship Issues

 Relationship counselling at Footscray and Mill Park

 Relationships are often our most significant ventures in life.
 Our love, belongingness, intimacy, connectivity and many different feelings and emotions bind us to one another.
 Yet, all relationships have ups and downs, and there are times we feel we have drifted apart.
 It’s natural and it happens.
-Sometimes relationships get complicated, and although we may love someone deeply, its also very normal to experience frustration and even anger towards them.
+Sometimes relationships get complicated, and although we may love someone deeply, it’s also very normal to experience frustration and even anger towards them especially with common relationship issues going on.
 There are, however, some excellent strategies we can adopt during these difficult times.

-Following are few relationship issues that we need to work on:
+Following are the top 5 common issues that we need to work on:

 Communication isn’t always easy at the best of times.
 Not surprisingly, this is one area people tend to struggle with in almost all relationships and friendships.
 Often the most difficult part of communication is actually hearing what someone is saying – not necessarily the words they are using, but the intentions and meanings they convey.
 We’re also often distracted when someone is speaking to us, either by the television, or our phones, or even distracted by our own thoughts.